by Mark Gudgel | June 14, 2016 4:13 pm

 But I’m flying Frontier, through the blue and gentle skies; I’m in a Napa Valley state of mind.

-The Napa Valley has for many years been a place that drew people in by its sheer natural beauty.
+The Napa Valley has for many years been a place that drew people in by its sheer natural beauty, you can look here at things to do in Napa.
 The emergence of literally hundreds upon hundreds of wineries no doubt playing a role in the attraction.
 Yet lately, the Valley has come to take on, in places, certain Disneyland-like qualities; the elegance and refined nature of the landscape and its most valuable product being overtaken by housing developments such as American Canyon, with McDonalds, Target, Starbucks, and other throw-away chains popping up, tarnishing the formerly prelapsarian beauty of the tiny, narrow basin that today is often backed up with taillights for miles on end.

 The worst thing about this boom in growth isn’t the popularity of the area, but rather, the overpopulation.
 Traffic stresses me out.
 When Highway 29, which spans the length of the valley, is as backed up with cars as Dodge Street is at rush hour, I haven’t gained much by way of a vacation by traveling all the way to California.
 While I favor wineries producing deep red Cabs over white sand beaches whenever the choice is mine to make, I nevertheless prefer those Cabs to be served not only in crystal, but also in muted reticence, complimented not by the buzz of humanity en masse, but rather by quietly spoken notions and perhaps some well-aged cheese.
 Sadly, such an experience is becoming increasingly difficult to find.

 There are, however, still plenty of wonderful little places in the Napa Valley that can offer those with my preferences not only the best of wines, but also the quiescence and stillness of a more peaceful time than that in which we live.
+This is why I love wine tours in Napa Valley so much.
 The following are my personal recommendations, taken from a recent visit to the Valley, of places to visit that offer something of real substance to the visitor.
 Places that are, yes, about the wine, yet somehow so much more; places where genuine relaxation and rejuvenation can occur.
 Oh, and don’t go telling everyone you know about these spots; let’s just keep them between us.

 Your visit to the area should begin with a proper tour, and there’s no better way to get a feel for the place than as a bird from above.
 Though a hike through the Robert Louis Stevenson State Park or a brisk morning jog along the Napa River will certainly give you beautiful views from the land, nothing compares to the gentle serenity and unparalleled vantage point of a ride in a hot air balloon; the rare chance to drift noiselessly through the sky, looking down upon the world below.